Glitchero/dataprice/README.md

  - Multithread, you can run several tasks at the same time.
  - Possibility to add a proxy to yout task, in order to avoid ip blocking.
  - Easy installation with docker, in order words, great portability
- - Matching section for normalizing data.
+ - Matching section for normalizing data, use Hibernate search (lucene) for matching similar product names.
  - Price matrices reports
  - One month price history with plot included.
  - Authentication and the possibility to change password